Workforce Confidence Index → Australia

 Individual confidence in Australia

-Two years after the start of the global COVID-19 pandemic, Australian workforce confidence was steadily increasing:
+Nearly three years after the start of the global COVID-19 pandemic, worker confidence in Australia is slowing increasing:

-Within the individual confidence index, here is what our members in Australia told us about how confident they’re feeling about their job stability, personal finances and career advancement between April 2020 and April 2022:
+Within the Individual Confidence Index, here is what LinkedIn members in Australia told market researchers about how confident they’re feeling about their job stability, personal finances and career advancement between January 2021 - January 2023:

 Confidence in Employers in Australia

-At the start of the pandemic, Australian workers had low CIE with a score of -28.
-That number improved steadily over the last two years, aside from a dip in the summer of 2020 as companies faced layoffs, and another dip during late summer of 2021.
-The CIE outlook score was at an all-time high of +39 in spring 2021 (coinciding with when vaccines became available).
-So far in 2022, CIE has been relatively stable.
+At the start of the pandemic, workers in Australia had low CIE with a score of -28.
+That number improved steadily over the last few years, aside from a dip in July 2020 (+1), and another dip in July 2021 (+18).
+The CIE outlook score was at an all-time high of +39 in spring 2021.
+In 2022, CIE was more volatile.
+It started the year at +31, held steady until Spring 2022, then dropped to +20 in July.
+CIE saw two more drops in 2022, one to +21 in September, and another to +24 in December. ( At the beginning of 2023, Australian workers had higher confidence in their employers (+30).

 Methodology

 LinkedIn’s Workforce Confidence Index is based on a quantitative online survey from LinkedIn’s Market Research team that is distributed to members via email every day and aggregated every two weeks.
 Roughly 1,000 Australian-based members respond to each two-week wave of the survey.
 Members are randomly sampled and must be opted-in to research to participate.
-Students, stay-at-home partners, and retirees are excluded from analysis so that we’re able to get an accurate representation of those currently active in the workforce.
-We analyze data in aggregate and will always respect member privacy.
+Students, stay-at-home partners and retirees are excluded from analysis to get an accurate representation of those currently active in the workforce.
+Data is analyzed in aggregate with member privacy prioritized.

 Data is weighted by engagement level to ensure fair representation of various activity levels on the platform.
 The results represent the world as seen through the lens of LinkedIn’s membership; variances between LinkedIn’s membership and the overall market population are not accounted for.